-In January 2017, we entered into a new six-year supply agreement with DaVita Inc. (DaVita), which supercedes the existing seven-year supply agreement that commenced in 2012.
-Pursuant to the new agreements, we will supply EPOGEN® and Aranesp® in amounts necessary to meet specified annual percentages of DaVita's and its affiliates' requirements for ESAs used in providing dialysis services in the United States and Puerto Rico.
-Such percentage varies during the term of the agreement, but each year is at least 90%.
-The new agreement expires in 2022.
+In January 2017, we entered into a six-year supply agreement with DaVita Inc. (DaVita), which superseded the previously existing seven-year supply agreement that commenced in 2012.
+Pursuant to the 2017 agreement, we supply EPOGEN® and Aranesp® in amounts necessary to meet specified annual percentages of DaVita's and its affiliates' requirements for erythropoiesis-stimulating agents (ESAs) used in providing dialysis services in the United States and Puerto Rico.
+Such percentage varies during the term of the agreement, but in each year is at least 90%.
+The agreement expires in 2022.
 The agreement may be terminated by either party before expiration of its term in the event of certain breaches of the agreement by the other party.